AlienDev1/Alien-Developers/README.md

 # Portfolio-Website

 This is the source code for my static website.
 This is also my first time doing front-end development.
-The site will ultimatly provide recuiters with short videos and pictures of personal projects that I have completed to increase my development in my personal time.
-In addition, this site will be used to provide my customers with a central place to not only see some of the work that I have done on my own time but see some of the clients I have worked with to provide them with more insight of my skills as a developer.
+The soul purpose of this repo is to give recuiters and clients some informaiton regarding my development thus far until my responsive website is complete.
+To see current progress of my responsive site please review the link below.

+This will become my default website portfolio.
+This project is still a work in progress.
+Please refer to my updated site : https://github.com/AlienDev1/MySite